Giuseppe Pagano calls himself a tuttologo. A generalist who does things thoroughly

 It quickly becomes clear that he reveres his homeland and that he does many things out of a deep love for the Cilento.
 He is a connected man for whom home is sacred and viticulture is his family "Back to the Future".
 "My father cultivated vines on the slopes of Mount Vesuvius, he bought grapes and produced vino sfuso," he says, as his cell phone rings and he's just rushing past a construction traffic light at a red light.
 Yes, there were already vehicles there.
 No, that's not made up.
 Also true is that before he even takes the call, he turns and says over his shoulder, "It's only red when someone's oncoming."
 The phrase sits.
 It's only red when someone's coming the other way.
 Delightful.
 While we inmates are still pondering the Neapolitan nature of this statement, Pagano has long since taken the phone call and ended it again.
 Where were we driving?
 Exactly.
 The father made wine.
 The son helped energetically.
 The mother prevailed in 1960, and the family moved to Paestum, not far away.
 There the father continued to make wine until 1974.
 "My father taught me a lot of things.
 Before and after school I helped him in the wine cellar, from this work I also got my broad shoulders," says Pagano.
 But in 1974, his father suffered a heart attack, and it would have changed everything, so the family reoriented and entered the thriving tourism industry.
 A pension was taken over.
 The Pension Schuhmann, which belonged to a Berliner, who in turn had brought many German regulars to Paestum.
 The accumulated experience in this pension, together with the attitude of his father, were the foundation stones for the philosophy of Giuseppe Pagano of today.
 "Many subtle differences make the difference," he says, and he likes to say it in accent-free German.
 German he speaks because Mr. Schuhmann's guests have stayed, stayed because the Pagano family has continued to run the pension even more conscientiously, even more correctly, even cleaner, even friendlier, and only at the same price only with even better food.
 So.
 Now it's time to bring an overview of his world, to slow down the pace, to stretch the feet, the sun is setting, you could go to the beach, look at the sea and so.
 Not with Giuseppe Pagano.

-Giuseppe "Don Peppino" Pagano: winemaker, hotelier and achiever
+Giuseppe "Don Peppino" Pagano: winemaker, hotelier, and high-flyer

 dish from bad ingredients," he says, lifting a wilted leaf from the floor.
 The details.
-They have to be right, and he's the first to notice when something isn't.
+They have to be right, and he's the first to notice when something isn't right.
 It's exhausting.
-But it's his recipe for success, and he cycles it through all his ventures.
+But it's his recipe for success, and he runs through it in all his ventures.
 Truly Neapolitan.

 "In 2003 I was at Ruffino in Tuscany, and when I saw how winemaking was celebrated there, I was thrilled.
 And disappointed that it always has to be the others who do the beautiful things well."